tahaafg20/D2-JS/02-primitives/01-numbers.md

 #### A quick refresh on primitives

 Programming languages provide a set of *primitive* or *basic* data types as building blocks.
 Most language also have more complex types that are built from these basic types.
 Numbers and strings are the two main basic data types in JavaScript, as they are in Ruby.
+There are another 3 data types that does not exist in the same manner in Ruby - Booleans, Undefined and Null.

 We'll go through the basic types and translate what we've already learned about Ruby into JavaScript.